deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

 It would be very unpleasant if you lose a few hours (or even more) due to some kind of error somewhere in the middle of the process.
 To avoid this a special test was added to check the correctness of the joints of individual blocks in all pipelines, or another errors.
-During the test, all pipelines are trained on a small piece of the original dataset, if the test passed without errors, you can not worry about the experiment.
+During the test, all pipelines are trained on a small piece of the original dataset, and performs everything except the construction of the final report.
+Including building a folder tree, as well as saving intermediate checkpoints, in the folder “~/checkpoints/tmp/”, after successfully passing the test, the folder is automatically deleted.
+If the test is not successful, the “~/checkpoints/tmp/” folder with all its contents remains for debugging.
+When you run the test again, all content from the past test will be deleted.

+If the test passed without errors, you can not worry about the experiment.
 A normal experiments is automatically started after test.
 The test starts, nothing else needs to be done, but it can also be turned off.
 In this case, the experiment will start immediately.
 Test supports multiprocessing.

 Usage
 -----